 Alphabet the way you never saw it.

-In 1839 John William Donaldson demonstrated that alphabet groups letters on the basis of their phonetic and articulatory features:
+In 1839, John William Donaldson showed that the letters of the alphabet are grouped by their phonetic and articulatory features:

-The way he transliterates ו ח ט is not necessarily accurate, but in this context it doesn't matter much,
+The way Donaldson transliterates ו ,ח, and ט is not necessarily accurate, but this does not significantly affect the overall pattern.

 References: